Serb Democratic Party (Croatia): History

 In July 1990, Babić and others organized and participated in a Serbian assembly in Srb, where they passed a Declaration "on the Sovereignty and Autonomy of the Serbian Nation" in Croatia and formed a Serbian National Council as the executive body of the assembly.
 The Council decided to hold a referendum on autonomy and sovereignty for Serbs in Croatia.
 It was held in late August, but the Croatian government declared it illegal, so it was held only in settlements with Serb majority, where the vote was 97.7% in favour.
-At the same time, Milan Martić started distributing weapons to the Serb population and started to erect barricades in Knin which marked the beginning of the Log Revolution.
+At the same time, Milan Martić started illegally distributing weapons to the Serb population and started to erect barricades in Knin which marked the beginning of the Log Revolution.

 In December 1990, they formed SAO Krajina.
-In April 1991, the party decided to secede their territory from the Republic of Croatia, and convinced the Serb minority to boycott the Croatian independence referendum of May 19, 1991, considering it illegal.
+In 1991, after the Plitvice Lakes incident, party founder Jovan Rašković left the SDS and politics all together, leaving Babić to be the new president of the party.
+In April 1991, the party decided to secede their territory from the Republic of Croatia, and convinced the Serb minority to boycott the 1991 Croatian independence referendum of May 19, 1991, considering it illegal.
 Instead, the SDS organized their own referendum a week earlier (May 12) on which they elected to stay in Yugoslavia.
 On 1 April 1991, it declared that it would secede from Croatia.
 Their referendum was in turn unrecognised by the Croatian government.

 As the Croatian War of Independence escalated in 1991, the SDS took charge over the self-proclaimed breakaway Republic of Serbian Krajina formed on a little over 30% of Croatian territory under Serbian control.
-After Croatia seized most of Western Slavonia early in the war (Otkos 10 and Orkan 91), the territory controlled by the RSK, and by extension SDS, stabilized in January 1992.
+After Croatia seized most of Western Slavonia early in the war with Operation Otkos 10 and Operation Orkan 91, the territory controlled by the RSK, and by extension SDS, stabilized in January 1992.
+General elections were held in the RSK on 12 December 1993, with a second round of the presidential election on 23 January 1994.
+Martić ran for the Serb Party of Socialists which received significant financial support from Milošević's Socialist Party of Serbia unlike Babić's party.
+Martić received 54,000 fewer votes than Babić in the first round, but went on to win the second round with 104,234 votes.

 The political party had to deal with increasing troubles, including economic bankruptcy, high unemployment rates and numerous refugees from the rest of Croatia.
-The arrival of international peacekeeping forces (UNPROFOR) and the subsequent United Nations protectorate greatly helped the situation, but occasional hit-and-run attacks by Croatian forces (Miljevci, Dubrovnik hinterland, Peruča, Maslenica, Medak, Dinara) greatly exhausted the entity.
+The arrival of international peacekeeping forces such as UNPROFOR and the subsequent United Nations protectorate greatly helped the situation, but occasional hit-and-run attacks by Croatian forces (Miljevci, Dubrovnik hinterland, Peruča, Maslenica, Medak, Dinara) greatly exhausted the entity.
 Inner-party divisions over the future of RSK further destabilized the political party.